 After the in-person review, the reviewer will provide a report to the member and the Executive Director that outlines any deficiencies along with recommendations for improvement.
 For more information, see rule 14.06A.

 If the reviewer finds that there are no areas for improvement or a few minor areas for improvement, the member may be required to confirm that deficiencies have been addressed or the file will be closed.
 If there are more substantial areas for improvement, the Executive Director may require the member to provide an undertaking to improve or rectify those areas and direct the reviewer to follow-up with the member.
 If there are serious practice management issues or other conduct that may be deserving of sanction noted in the report, the Executive Director may file an allegation in accordance with the discipline process.
 See rule 14.07A.

-The Director of Practice Management will advise lawyers that they have been selected for a practice management review by mail.
+The Executive Director or the Director of Practice Management will advise lawyers that they have been selected for a practice management review.

 The Law Society will only contact the member that has been selected for a review.
 That being said, the reviewer may want to speak to other lawyers and staff that work with you so it is highly recommended that you advise others at your firm about the practice review.

 Once the review has been completed, the Executive Director may contact one or more partners of a firm under certain circumstances (see below).

 The reviewer will note the areas requiring improvement and also that the member undergoing the practice management review does not have control over the systems in his or her report.
 The Executive Director may then forward recommendations that involve firm-wide systems to one or more partners in the firm.